 (6) The license agreement shall have effects vis-à-vis third parties as from the date on which it is entered in the State Register.

-In order to determine the meaning of the recording with regard to the validity of the license agreement it is necessary to examine the legal effects of the recording or the lack of it in the following directions:
+In order to determine the meaning of the registry entry with regard to the validity of the license agreement it is necessary to examine the legal effects of the registry record or the lack of it in the following directions:

 - Whether the recording is a prerequisite (conditio iuris) for a valid license agreement;